CatChen/accept-to-ship-action/README.md

 > When you use the repository's `GITHUB_TOKEN` to perform tasks, events triggered by the `GITHUB_TOKEN` will not create a new workflow run.
 This prevents you from accidentally creating recursive workflow runs. -- [Source](https://docs.github.com/en/actions/security-guides/automatic-token-authentication)

 Please list your other Workflows in the `workflows` field under the `workflow_run` trigger.
 Put them into the empty bracket in the example from above.
 When they complete they will trigger this Action.

+### How do I use Action this with stacked Pull Requests?

+Limit this Action to the branches that are directly based on the main branch (usually `main` or `master`).
+It will merge the bottom Pull Request to the main branch.
+The Pull Request right above that will become the new bottom Pull Request.
+This Action will start merging that Pull Request, too.
+This process will continue itself until all mergeable Pull Requests in the stack are merged.
+See the `jobs.accept-to-ship.if` block in the example from above as a reference.